flanqi/flanqi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am a current student of M.S. in Analytics ([MSiA](https://www.mccormick.northwestern.edu/analytics/)) at Northwestern University who is passionate about data science.
 I have expertise in Python, R, SQL, Java and Tableau, and have gained hands-on experience through various DS projects and industry practicums.
-I am currently actively seeking for summer DS internship opportunities.

 📫 About me:
 * [LinkedIn](https://www.linkedin.com/in/lanqifei)